ThibaultFillion/strengths/paper/paper.md

 properties, such as the initial density of species, diffusion coefficients, or reactions occurrence, can be defined environment-wise.

-\indent Importantly, species can be {\em chemostatted}, i.e. kept at a fixed, prescribed concentration during the simulation, globally or only in specific environments or cells.
+\indent Importantly, species can be *chemostatted*, i.e. kept at a fixed, prescribed concentration during the simulation, globally or only in specific environments or cells.
 Chemostatted species allow one to model